6 Effective Hypertrophy Reps for Muscle Growth

 What are some examples of effective hypertrophy reps?

 Examples of effective hypertrophy reps include performing 3-4 sets of 8-10 repetitions for exercises such as squats, deadlifts, bench press, shoulder press, and rows.
-These exercises target major muscle groups and are effective for promoting muscle growth.

 How often should effective hypertrophy reps be performed?